dodevops/cloudcontrol/README.md

 documentation and support of your Kubernetes distribution if something isn't working.

 ## FAQ

+### What does an error message like "no matching manifest for linux/arm64/v8 in the manifest list entries" mean?

+Apparently you're using *CloudControl* on a system for which no specific image exist.
+Some cloud providers have not provided base images for all architectures (e.g. the Apple ARM-based processors) yet.
+See the list of flavours above for the available platforms per flavour.

+As a workaround this, you can use the [`platform`](https://docs.docker.com/compose/compose-file/compose-file-v2/#platform) parameter for docker-compose or the `--platform` parameter for `docker run` to specify a compatible architecture (e.g. linux/amd64 on Apple ARM-based machines).

 ### How can I add an informational text for users of *CloudControl*?